SOLAR AI FAQS – PROPERTY OWNERS

 The process of sourcing for solar quotations can be intimidating.
 At Solar AI, we want to ensure that going solar is as easy as possible for everyone.
 By using Solar AI, you will be able to enjoy all of the following benefits.

-A hassle-free digital process: Our online solar assessment tool and quote request form allow you to get digital quotes directly from recommended solar installers completely remotely.
+- A hassle-free, effortless process to get solar: Our online solar assessment tool and quote request form allow you to get digital quotes directly from recommended solar installers completely remotely.
+We recommend the most suitable installers based on your needs, and allow you to effortlessly compare their offers.

-Solar AI serves as a sales and marketing partner for solar installers.
-We help them to generate sales leads and reduce their cost of sales.
-In return, our solar installer partners pay us a marketing fee.
+Solar AI serves as a sales and marketing engine for our solar installer partners, and we've proven to reduce their cost of sales by up to 30%.
+We help them to generate sales leads at a significantly lower cost in return for preferred rate agreements for our customers.
+For successfully closed projects, our partners pay us a small marketing fee.

 Solar panels convert sunlight into energy, so your solar panels will likely generate little to no energy at night.
 At night or on cloudy days when you consume more energy than is generated by your solar panels, your home will automatically draw power from the electricity grid.
 You wouldn’t notice anything at all!